The Home Office has confirmed that effective from 9AM on 11 April 2022, the Sole Representative visa route will be closed to new applicants.

 Canada is also considered an English-speaking country, however, qualifications from Canadian higher education institutes may not automatically qualify.

-If you do not come from one of these countries, you will need to pass an English language test or hold a degree which is:
+If you do not come from one of these countries, you will need to pass a Secure English language test for UKVI or hold a degree which is:

 An Overseas Business Tries to Expand into the UK Company ‘S’ is a global real estate advisory firm with its parent company based in Dubai.
 They have branches in several countries in the Middle East and South Asia.
 Company ‘S’ planned to establish its presence in European countries as part of their expansion plan.
 They…